 Use of implementation-provided functionality to automatically check array element accesses and prevent out-of-bounds accesses.

 Use of static analysis to verify that all array accesses are within the permitted bounds.
-Such analysis may require that source code contain certain kinds of information, such as, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified.
+Such analysis may require that source code contain certain kinds of information, such as the explicitly specification of bounds of all declared arrays, or that pre- and post-conditions be specified.

 Perform sanity checks on all calculated expressions used as an array index or for pointer arithmetic.